mui/mui-x/docs/src/pages/components/data-grid/localization/localization.md

 Note that `createTheme` accepts any number of arguments.
 If you are already using the [translations of the core components](/guides/localization/#locale-text), you can add `bgBG` as a new argument.
-The same import works for `XGrid` as it's an extension of `DataGrid`.
+The same import works for `DataGridPro` as it's an extension of `DataGrid`.

 ```jsx
 import { createTheme, ThemeProvider } from '@material-ui/core/styles';